fasiha/ebisu/README.md

 Anki and SuperMemo use carefully-tuned mechanical rules to schedule a fact’s future review immediately after its current review.
 The rules can get complicated—I wrote a little [field guide](https://gist.github.com/fasiha/31ce46c36371ff57fdbc1254af424174) to Anki’s, with links to the source code—but they are optimized to minimize daily review time while maximizing retention.
 But because each fact has simply a date of next review, these algorithms do not gracefully accommodate over- or under-reviewing.
 Even when used as prescribed, they can schedule many facts for review on one day but few on others.
 (I must note that all three of these issues—over-reviewing (cramming), under-reviewing, and lumpy reviews—have well-supported solutions in Anki: they are tweaks on the rules.)

-Duolingo’s half-life regression explicitly models the probability of you recalling a fact as $2^{-Δ/h}$, where Δ is the time since your last review and $h$ is a *half-life*.
-In this model, your chances of failing a quiz after $h$ days is 50%, which drops to 25% after $2 h$ days.
+Duolingo’s half-life regression explicitly models the probability of you recalling a fact as \\(2^{-Δ/h}\\), where Δ is the time since your last review and \\(h\\) is a *half-life*.
+In this model, your chances of failing a quiz after \\(h\\) days is 50%, which drops to 25% after \\(2 h\\) days.
 They estimate this half-life by combining your past performance and fact metadata in a machine learning technique called half-life regression (a variant of logistic regression or beta regression, more tuned to this forgetting curve).
 With each fact associated with a half-life, they can predict the likelihood of forgetting a fact if a quiz was given right now.
 The results of that quiz (for whichever fact was chosen to review) are used to update that fact’s half-life by re-running the machine learning process with the results from the latest quizzes.

 Like Duolingo’s approach, Ebisu can provide a sorted list of facts, from most in danger of being forgotten to least, by explicitly tracking the exponential forgetting curve.
 However, Ebisu formulates the problem very differently—while memory is understood to decay exponentially, Ebisu posits a *probability distribution* on the half-life and uses quiz results to continually update its beliefs about the half-life in a fully Bayesian way.
 These updates, while a little more computationally-burdensome than Anki’s scheduler, are much lighter-weight than Duolingo’s industrial-strength approach.